ChanSuri/GymGenius/ThingSpeak/README.md

 **TA_reader** processes the real-time data collected by the Thingspeak Adaptor and generates historical data files for each individual room.
 This allows the gym to maintain detailed historical records, which can be used for analysis, reporting, or predictive maintenance.

 - **Room-Specific Data Files**: Historical data is saved separately for each room, ensuring that machine availability, occupancy, and environmental conditions (temperature, humidity) are tracked at a granular level.
-- **File Structure**: Separate files are generated for rooms such as the *Cardio Room*, *Lifting Room*, and *Changing Room*, allowing detailed analysis of machine usage, environmental conditions, and occupancy trends over time.
+- **File Structure**: Separate files are generated for rooms such as the *Entrance Room*, *Cardio Room*, *Lifting Room*, and *Changing Room*, allowing detailed analysis of machine usage, environmental conditions, and occupancy trends over time.

 This room-specific data can be used to analyze gym usage patterns, machine availability, or environmental factors, helping to optimize operations and improve the gym experience.